SoenkeD/sc/readme.md

 regarding this topic.

 ## Install sc
 The build-in version check and update capabilities require a build flag to be set.
+Consider removing an existing version before by running `rm ~/go/bin/sc`.
 To do this there are currently two options:

 1. Automatic